How To Buy A House In Japan As A Foreigner

 The guarantor company assures the lender or seller that payments will be made, even if the buyer cannot.

 In some cases, Japanese banks and real estate companies will require a guarantor.
-However, not all banks and real estate agreements will require you to have one.
+However, not all banks and real estate agreements will require you to have one so you'll want to ask your bank for details.

 Frequently asked questions